 - clean the windows and window-sills

 I'm also planning an overhaul on the way I store cleaning products.
-I recently shared some of these ideas on Facebook, but I particularly like the ideas below.
+I love some of the ideas I found on Pinterest.
 The bottom two pictures remind me of the gift wrapping station we just created, so could be a useful idea to implement in the laundry too.

 I always find that as I am doing a thorough clean, it is also the perfect time to do a quick tidy and reorganise... my favourite job!

-Next, I tackled the dusting of the venetian blinds, which is one task I cannot stand.
+Next, I tackled the dusting of the venetian blinds...
 As you can see, I've been putting this job off for a while!

 I've never discovered a quick way to clean venetians, and have tried lots of different methods over the years.
 I now just thoroughly wipe down each slat with a microfiber cloth so the dust doesn't settle back on them for a while.
 We are hoping to replace the blinds with curtains at some stage soon, which we have done already in the living room.